Asteryth Sloane: Poet

 Sloane began writing poetry at an early age.
-In 2014 they were the 14 and under Category Winner of The Stephen Spender Prize for Poetry in Translation and, aged sixteen, self-published Hushed Skies, an Anthology of their own verse.
-Sloane often uses their own poems as a source of inspiration to inspire some of their compositions.
+In 2014 they were the 14 and under Category Winner of The Stephen Spender Prize for Poetry in Translation and, aged sixteen, self-published Hushed Skies, an anthology of their own verse.
+Sloane often used their own poems as a source of inspiration to inspire some of their compositions.

 Personal life

 Sloane announced in August 2020 via their Twitter account that they had changed their name to Xia Leon Sloane.

-Sloane has been blind since they were two years old.
+Sloane had been blind from the age of two.

+The Royal Northern College of Music announced Sloane's death on 23 July 2026, at the age of 26.